FIWARE/catalogue/README.md

     perform updates, queries or subscribe to changes on context information.

 The following Context Broker implementations, supporting the ETSI NGSI-LD API specifications are under incubation:
--   The [Orion-LD](https://github.com/FIWARE/context.Orion-LD) Generic Enabler is a NGSI-LD Broker, which supports NGSI-LD as well as
+-   The [Orion-LD Context Broker](https://github.com/FIWARE/context.Orion-LD) Generic Enabler is a NGSI-LD Broker, which supports the NGSI-LD and the NGSIv2 APIs.
-    NGSIv2.
 Currently in alpha version, plan is to merge it with the main branch of Orion.
--   The [Scorpio](https://github.com/ScorpioBroker/ScorpioBroker) Generic Enabler is an alternative NGSI-LD Broker
+-   The [Scorpio Broker](https://github.com/ScorpioBroker/ScorpioBroker) Generic Enabler is an alternative NGSI-LD Broker

 Accompanying a Context Broker component as part of Core Context Management: